Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Discussion Conclusion

 \section{Discussion \& Conclusion}

 As the rapid development of LLMs continues, the need for efficient and reliable evaluation methods becomes increasingly critical.
-This work introduces a paradigm shift from model-centric to item-centric benchmark subset selection, addressing fundamental limitations in current efficient benchmarking approaches. \textsc{Scales++} provides the best practical efficiency-accuracy trade-off, achieving $<$3\% error with only 0.5\% of items and minimal initialization cost.
-The comparison between 16 vs 300 LLM calls for initialization reveals IRT's hidden computational cost, making our approach 18.75X more efficient for comparable accuracy.
-This makes \textsc{Scales++} particularly valuable when evaluating new model families or working under computational constraints, as it translates to concrete benefits: \emph{a 70B parameter model can be benchmarked in hours rather than days}.
-Furthermore, the \textsc{Scales++ Lite} variant democratizes efficient benchmarking by reducing annotation costs through our GNN-based predictor, enabling comprehensive benchmark annotation in under 20 minutes while maintaining competitive performance predictive accuracy.
+This work introduces a shift in approach from model-centric to item-centric benchmark subset selection, addressing fundamental limitations in current efficient benchmarking approaches. \textsc{Scales++} provides the best practical efficiency-accuracy trade-off, achieving 3.2\% error with only 0.25\% of items and minimal initialization cost.
+The comparison between 16 vs 300 LLM calls for initialization reveals IRT's hidden computational cost, making our approach 18X more efficient for comparable accuracy.
+This makes \textsc{Scales++} particularly valuable when evaluating on new benchmarks or working under computational constraints, as it translates to concrete benefits: \emph{a large model can be benchmarked in hours rather than days}.
+The \textsc{Scales++ Lite} variant reduces annotation costs further through our GNN-based predictor, enabling cheap benchmark annotation while maintaining competitive performance.
+Furthermore, we release the \textsc{tinyHLE} dataset, a subset of the HLE benchmark created via Scales++ which can predict performance on the overall benchmark with 2.9\% MAE from only a 2\% sample.